Project introduction and background information

 - Stimulate teachers to consider the possible added value of BYOD and support them in changing aspects of their courses that would promote this.

-Please have a look at the PDF at the downloads on your right.
+Please have a look at the PDF at the downloads.